 The first biography of the eccentric pitcher, rookie All-Star starter, 70s pop icon, and first athlete on the cover of Rolling Stone

-The Bird gives readers a long-overdue look into the life of a player whom baseball had never seen before---and has never seen since.
+The Bird gives readers a long overdue look into the life of the refreshing rookie the likes of which baseball had never seen before, and has never seen since.

 “Solid, understated prose allows both the happy and sadder moments to shine through on their merits.
 He [Wilson] has a fine ear for anecdotes—which he has collected from friends and family, teammates and secondary sources—and he never strangles the subject with too much inside baseball…The Bird is a well-written, definitive book about a good guy with a great story.”

 —The Wall Street Journal

 “There had never been a biography written about The Bird.
 Leave it to an eye specialist to bring Fidrych’s life and career into proper focus…Wilson helps the reader see how much joy Fidrych had — and gave to baseball fans.”